ubaidismail/laravel-ct-web-app/README.md

 ## About Portal
-    This portal is for internal project maangement, invoicing and routine task management.
+    This portal is for internal project management, invoicing and routine task management.